 Pesticides should always be stored off of the ground to reduce the chances of floodwaters damaging the containers and potentially contaminating the storage area (or other objects stored there).
-If the recent storm resulted in water damage to a pesticide container in your home, follow these steps.
+If a recent storm resulted in water damage to a pesticide container in your home, follow these steps.

 - Keep children and pets away from the area.

 - If there is standing water in the area where you store your pesticides, wear rubber boots or waders.
-Pesticide-contaminated water may soak into sneakers, ordinary shoes, or boots and be absorbed through your skin.
+Pesticide-contaminated water can soak into sneakers, ordinary shoes, and even water-resistant work boots and can be absorbed through your clothing and skin.

-- Collect spilled solid pesticides (granular, dust, or powder) and, if possible, put it back in the original containers.
-Useable products should be applied to an appropriate site (i.e., one listed on the product label).
-If you don’t think that the chemical is useable, place it in a closable container or plastic bag and dispose of it.
+- Collect them and, if possible, put them back in the original containers.
+Be sure to wear a respirator when sweeping or scooping up dry materials that can easily become airborne.
+Uncontaminated useable products should be stored temporarily in a "safe" location (see step 8).
+It can applied to an appropriate site (i.e., one listed on the product label).
+If you don’t think that the chemical is useable, place it in a closable container or plastic trash bag and then dispose of it.

--If you must transfer a pesticide to another container for disposal, clearly label this container as to its contents.
-Never transfer pesticides to non-pesticide containers except for immediate disposal.
-Never use food containers (e.g., milk or soda bottles) for pesticide storage.
+- NOTE: Never transfer pesticides to non-pesticide containers except for immediate use or disposal.
+Never use food containers (e.g., empty milk or beverage bottles) for storing pesticides.
 Someone may accidentally drink the contents.

-- Check with your municipal or private waste collection office about disposing of full or partially-filled pesticide containers with your regular trash.
+- Check with your municipal or private waste collection office about disposing of full or partially filled pesticide containers with your regular trash.
 A better choice is to take damaged or contaminated pesticides to an approved hazardous household chemicals collection or disposal site.
-If you do not know where it is located, contact your county Cooperative Extension Center.
+If you do not know where it is located, contact your county Cooperative Extension center.

 - If you can’t dispose of damaged pesticide containers immediately, place them in a secure area where children, pets, and wild animals cannot reach them.

-- Clean your broom, shovel, or other pesticide-contaminated clean-up tools thoroughly with water before using them anywhere else.
-Because it is impossible to remove all pesticide residues from these tools, you should consider discarding them.
+- Clean your broom, shovel, and other pesticide-contaminated clean-up tools thoroughly with water before using them for any other work.
+Because it is impossible to remove all pesticide residues from some tools, you should consider discarding them.